-In accordance with the FASB's authoritative accounting guidance on segment reporting, the Company has one operating segment and reportable segment.
+In accordance with the Financial Accounting Standards Board ("FASB") authoritative accounting guidance on segment reporting, the Company has one operating segment and reportable segment.
 The Company is in one business, which is in the manufacturing and distribution of fully-automatic transmissions.